 Legal consequences are an important thing to consider when it comes to THC and CBD.
-Due to its psychoactive side effects, THC is illegal federally and in most states.
+Due to its intoxicating side effects, THC is illegal federally and in most states.
 Using CBD products that contain more than 0.3% THC can result in serious legal ramifications.

 In comparison, as regulated by section 7606 of the 2014 Farm Bill, hemp that contains less than 0.3% THC is legal to grow.
 CBD itself is also legal, provided it contains less than 0.3% THC.
 Because Nature’s Ultra contains 0.0% THC, it’s legal in the United States.

 Worried about CBD resulting in a positive result on a drug test?
 Here are a few things to consider!
-When you’re tested for cannabinoids, what they’re really looking for is the psychoactive compound, THC.
+When you’re tested for cannabinoids, what they’re really looking for is the intoxicating compound, THC.
 If the test detects a certain threshold of THC, you will test positive.
 However, as long as your CBD product contains no THC, it will not trigger a positive test result.
 That’s why it’s so critical to purchase any CBD products from a reputable company that has a stringent quality assurance program and utilizes third party testing to ensure no THC ends up in the final product.

 Our Lab Reports

 At Nature’s Ultra, we work hard to ensure that our products contain pure, potent CBD and 0.0% THC.
 Our partner farm in Colorado was one of the first hemp farms in the United States to hold the USDA organic handler’s certification.
 We use a proprietary extraction method to avoid the use of harsh chemicals and to ensure that our CBD is pure and contains 0.0% THC.